godpeny/pages/main/src/blog-post.0.md

 ### Actor-Critic Algorithm
 The actor-critic algorithm (AC) is a family of reinforcement learning (RL) algorithms that combine policy-based RL algorithms such as policy gradient methods, and value-based RL algorithms such as value iteration, Q-learning, SARSA, and TD learning.

+### Neural Scaling Law
+An empirical scaling law that describes how neural network performance changes as key factors are scaled up or down.
+These factors typically include the number of parameters, training dataset size and training cost.
+In ML, it indicates how the performance of deep learning models scale according to parameter count and dataset size.

 ### Tips for reading papers
 Compile list of paper (including blogs and medium posts) and skipping around the list.
 Steady learning, Not short burst.